Alberto-Marco/groupmembers/docs/README.md

-# New Members Widget
+# Group Members Widget

-Adds a widget with the most recent members of the network to the Dashboard, allowing your userbase to warmly welcome the new ones.
+Adds a widget with the user of a group to the Dashboard and spaces, allowing your userbase to contact them when needed.